MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 - Ensuring that data types of columns to be joined are identical optimizes join processing by reducing the need to transform data for matching.
 - Ensuring that statistics are up to date helps the optimizer produce the best execution plan.

-## Differences in performance-tuning concepts

-This section highlights lower-level implementation differences between Netezza and Azure Synapse for performance-tuning.
+There are some differences between platforms when it comes to optimization.
+In the following list of performance-tuning recommendations, lower-level implementation differences between Netezza and Azure Synapse, and alternatives for your migration, are highlighted:

 - **Data distribution options**: In both Netezza and Azure Synapse, you can use a `CREATE TABLE` statement to specify a distribution definition.
 Use `DISTRIBUTE ON` for Netezza and `DISTRIBUTION =` for Azure Synapse.